samwilson/QRLite/README.md

-# IDProvider
+# QRLite
-IDProvider is an extension to MediaWiki that provides (unique) IDs using different ID algorithms.
+IDProvider is a MediaWiki extension that displays QR Codes without having to generate MediaWiki Images

 ## Documentation
-* The official documenentation can be found at [mediawiki.org/wiki/Extension:IDProvider](https://www.mediawiki.org/wiki/Extension:IDProvider)
+* The official documenentation can be found at [mediawiki.org/wiki/Extension:QRLite](https://www.mediawiki.org/wiki/Extension:QRLite)